chps-dev/chps/CHPs.md

 [SBOMs](https://en.wikipedia.org/wiki/Software_Bill_of_Materials) or Software Bill of Materials are a complete list of all the software inside an artifact.
 An SBOM should specify all the libraries used and their exact versions.
-This allows users to determine exactly what is in the container, which is useful multiple scenarios, but particularly when assessing organizational exposure to known vulnerabilities.
+This allows users to determine exactly what is in the container, which is useful in multiple scenarios, but particularly when assessing organizational exposure to known vulnerabilities.

 The two most common formats for SBOMs are [SPDX](https://spdx.dev/) and [CycloneDX](https://cyclonedx.org/).